 I have a bunch of really cool posts in the works, but instead of making you wait while I finished them up, I thought we’d see how things were going in the garden.

 Remember the sad state of affairs my marigold window box was in?
-Well, I spread out the few marigolds that sprouted and added some is it safe to buy amoxicillin online uk to fill it in and it’s not looking half bad now.
+Well, I spread out the few marigolds that sprouted and added some nasturtium seeds to fill it in and it’s not looking half bad now.
 Way less sad.

-The kids and I were so excited to find a few Sweet Pea Currant tomatoes and buy amoxicillin online overnight delivery tomatoes ripe this week.
+The kids and I were so excited to find a few Sweet Pea Currant tomatoes and Sun Gold Cherry tomatoes ripe this week.
 Sooooo tasty!!
 It just doesn’t get better than homegrown tomatoes!
 If I HAD to choose just one thing to grow in my garden, it would probably be tomatoes.
 Now ask me what kind of tomato and I would have a problem.
 You need one for every color of the rainbow, right?!?! 🙂

 I am loving the ground cherries.
 They form little lanterns like tomatillos.
 If you are new I’ll tell you now, I love the out of ordinary when it comes to my garden.
 I pick a lot of my seeds based on unusual colors and I love stumbling across something I’ve never seen in the grocery store before.

-I may have a new garden obsession. where to buy amoxil online.
+I may have a new garden obsession.
+Borage.
 It is so, so, so pretty!!
 I killed it all last year before I saw any blooms.
 (It’s a learning experience people)! 🙂 The plants in front of my strawberries are all way ahead of the ones by the tomatoes and are now blooming.
 Take a look and I bet you’ll be planting some seeds yourself.

 See, I told you I was obsessed!!!
 I get so excited when something I’ve planted from seed grows and flourishes.
 If you have always purchased plants to plant in your garden, you HAVE to try growing at least one thing from seed this year.
 It’s nothing short of a miracle to put this little, tiny seed in the ground, and a few weeks later get this. ^^^